 Replacing Giannoni as CEO on 1 August is long-time Thales executive Philippe Carette, who is tasked with driving strategic corporate transformation initiatives within the business “to spur greater competitiveness and long-term market leadership”, according to a Thales statement.

-the recently introduced InFlyt 360 digital platform, which allows airlines to continuously improve the passenger experience with features such as personalization, monetization, fresh and dynamic content and optimized engagement.”
+Added the statement: “[Carette] will also steer the digitalization of the connectivity and entertainment systems portfolio to deliver unique value to airline customers in a rapidly evolving cabin environment.
+This includes the recently introduced InFlyt 360 digital platform, which allows airlines to continuously improve the passenger experience with features such as personalization, monetization, fresh and dynamic content and optimized engagement.”

 InFlyt 360 is billed as incorporating the latest in big data technologies and machine learning to continuously optimize PaxEx, while providing airlines an ecosystem customizable to their business goals and their brand.
 For instance, movies will be recommended based on passengers’ preferences, and they can shop or book a hotel mid-flight depending on whether they are flying for leisure or business.
 Targeted advertising is also part of the value proposition for airlines.

 But given this fresh push for personalization of the passenger experience, security will remain an ever-present priority for Thales Inflyt Experience with Carette at the helm.